EmberlyOSS/Emberly/.github/ISSUE_TEMPLATE/support_question.md

 ---
 name: Support Question
-about: Ask a question about using Flare
+about: Ask a question about using Emberly
 title: '[SUPPORT] '
 labels: ['question']
 assignees: ''